twilio-labs/code-exchange/README.md

 Once you are ready to submit your application, [create a new issue][newissue] and choose `Template Submission`.
 Fill out the form that is pre-populated and submit your issue.

-After that we'll try to get back to you as soon as possible with any questions we might have or the link to your application on [CodeExchange].
+After that we'll try to get back to you as soon as possible with any questions we might have or the link to your application on [Code Exchange].

 ### 4. File issues with existing applications